To enjoy the full Mail & Guardian online experience: please upgrade your browser

 These statistics are of interest in relation to the news that the National Prosecuting Authority has now taken its former acting head, Nomgcobo Jiba, to court on two counts of fraud and one of perjury relating to charges that were lodged against KwaZulu-Natal Hawks head Major General Johan Booysen.

-As the Mail & Guardian reported last week, Booysen is also lodging a claim for damages against the government for his arrest and prosecution.
+Mail & Guardian reported last week, Booysen is also lodging a claim for damages against the government for his arrest and prosecution.
 Along with members of the Cato Manor organised crime unit, Booysen was charged with operating a “death squad”.

 When they appeared in court in August 2012, the 30 policemen, most of them from the unit, faced an indictment on 19 charges of murder covering the period from May 2008 to September 2011.
 They also faced charges of racketeering, attempted murder, housebreaking, assault, defeating the ends of justice and others.